Abbots Worthy

 Abbots Worthy is a small village in the City of Winchester district of Hampshire, England.
 It is in the civil parish of Kings Worthy.

 Abbots Worthy lies on the A33 about 2 mi to the north of Winchester.
-Abbots Worthy is included within the civil parish of Kings Worthy and is part of the Winchester City Council administration.
+Abbots Worthy is included within the civil parish of Kings Worthy and is represented on Winchester City Council as part of The Worthys Ward, and on Hampshire County Council as part of the Itchen Valley division.